All Products

 Document Center

 You can create an E-MapReduce (EMR) MR node to process a large dataset by using multiple parallel map tasks.
-This way, you can perform parallel computing on large datasets.
-This topic describes how to create an EMR MR node.
-This topic also describes how to run an EMR MR node to read data from an Object Storage Service (OSS) object in an OSS bucket and count the number of words in the OSS object.
+EMR MR nodes help accelerate parallel computing on large datasets.
+This topic describes how to create an EMR MR node and develop a task on the node.
+In this example, the task is used to read data from an Object Storage Service (OSS) object in an OSS bucket and count the number of words in the OSS object.

 Prerequisites